News

 - More than two tonnes of pollution has been removed from the environment by the poem since 2014

-The world’s first air cleansing poem, which has removed more than two tonnes of pollution from the environment, is being auctioned off for charity to help in the battle against lung disease.
+The world’s first air-cleansing poem, which has removed more than two tonnes of pollution from the environment, is being auctioned off for charity to help in the battle against lung disease.

 The poem by award-winning writer Simon Armitage, Professor of Poetry at the University of Sheffield’s School of English, has been transformed into 12 limited edition artworks that are being auctioned to raise funds for the British Lung Foundation next week (Tuesday 9 May 2017).